-The final course grade will be earned through individual course requirements that include a dosage calculation exam, laboratory, simulated, observational, and preceptor clinical experiences involving diverse clinical situations, and written assignments.
+The course grade will be earned through individual course requirements that include a dosage calculation exam, laboratory, simulated, observational, and preceptor clinical experiences involving diverse clinical situations, and written assignments.
 The individual requirements are as follows:

-- Pass a dosage calculation exam with a minimum score of 90% (by 3rd attempt).
+- 1. Pass a dosage calculation exam with a minimum score of 90% (by 3rd attempt).
 Refer to the ADN student handbook for the entire policy. - 2.
+The students will complete 132 clinical hours (11 12-hour shifts) on medical surgical units, plus clinical hours, including 2-hours Clinical Orientation, as outlined in the Clinical Transition Practicum (CTP). - 3.
+The students must have the preceptor agreement signed and turned into their advisor prior to attending any clinical setting (CTP).

-Attend scheduled 16-hour ACLS training and satisfactorily complete and submit course pre and post requirements. - 3.
-Attend and participate in the 12 hours of complex skills fair/respiratory lab and laboratory skills review. - 4.
-Attend and participate in simulated clinical experiences (Priority; Cognition: Schizophrenia; Perfusion: MI) and complete all clinical simulation work as assigned. - 5.
-Complete a scheduled 120-hours clinical transition practicum (CTP) and satisfactorily complete and submit written assignments and documents found in the CTP packet due by the Exit Interview. - 6.
+- 4. Students must clock in/out and complete tasks in eValue.
+Clinical hours must match the clinical documentation in the CTP packet. - 5.
+Attend and participate in the 12 hours of complex skills fair/respiratory lab and laboratory skills review. - 6.
+Attend, participate and complete assigned simulated 36 clinical hours (Priority, Perfusion: MI, and Immunity). - 7.
+Complete and submit written assignments and documents found in the CTP packet due by the Exit Interview.
+Professionally present CTP Documentation to the Faculty Advisor for the Exit Interview. - 8.
 Satisfactory evaluations for the Clinical Transition Practicum experience using the Clinical Evaluation Tool in the CTP packet.
-The Clinical Evaluation Tool consists of the formative and summative evaluations by the preceptor in collaboration with the student advisor. - 7.
-Attend and participate in 4 two-hour Debriefing sessions as a component of CTP. - 8.
-Attend and participate in the 3 Day HESI Live Review.
+The Clinical Evaluation Tool consists of the formative and summative evaluations by the preceptor in collaboration with the student advisor. - 9.
+Must attend and participate in 5 two-hour Debriefing sessions as a component of CTP.